Databus Logo

 Every Complaint Heard.

-Students and staff submit grievances digitally, track resolution status in real time, and escalate automatically when deadlines are missed.
-UGC-compliant SLAs, anonymous reporting, and one-click NAAC grievance reports — built for Indian colleges and universities.
+Students and staff submit grievances digitally, track status in real time, and have unresolved cases escalate automatically when deadlines slip.
+Anonymous reporting, an Ombudsman appeals portal, and NAAC-ready grievance reports — designed to support UGC 2023 compliance for Indian colleges.

-Anonymous reporting built in UGC Regulations 2023 compliant Auto-escalation when SLA breached Student & staff grievances separate NAAC Criterion VII reports
+Anonymous reporting Designed for UGC 2023 Auto-escalation on SLA breach Student & staff kept separate NAAC Criterion VII reports

 What is a college grievance management system?

-Escalation levels — Nodal Officer → HoD → Principal → Ombudsman
+Nodal Officer → HoD → Principal → Ombudsman, applied automatically

 What Gets Tracked

-Every grievance type, with separate routing and SLAs
+Every grievance type, with its own routing and deadline

-Each category routes to the right authority, with its own response deadline and escalation path — configured once by the institution.
+Each category routes to the right authority, with a configurable response deadline and escalation path — set once by the institution.

 📚